Chapter 5 Post-Travel Evaluation

 Fever and rash in returned travelers are most often due to a viral infection.

 Dengue is caused by 1 of 4 strains of dengue viruses (see Chapter 3, Dengue).
-The disease is transmitted by a primarily day-biting Aedes mosquito often found in urban areas, and its incidence continues to increase.
-The disease is characterized by the abrupt onset of high fever, frontal headache (often accompanied by retroorbital pain), myalgia, and a faint macular rash (containing islands of pallor) that becomes evident on the second to fourth day of illness.
-A petechial rash may be found in classical dengue, as well as severe dengue (such as dengue hemorrhagic fever).
-Antigen and antibody detection tests, as well as PCR assays are available to diagnose dengue; detecting IgM in the appropriate clinical scenario would support the diagnosis.
+The disease is transmitted by an Aedes mosquito often found in urban areas, and its incidence continues to increase.
+The disease is characterized by the abrupt onset of high fever, frontal headache (often accompanied by retro-orbital pain), myalgia, and a faint macular rash (containing islands of pallor) that becomes evident on the second to fourth day of illness.
+A petechial rash may be found in classical dengue, as well as in severe dengue.
+Antigen and antibody detection tests, as well as PCR assays, are available to diagnose dengue; detecting IgM in the appropriate clinical scenario would support the diagnosis.
+Treatment is supportive.

 South African tick typhus, or African tick-bite fever (Rickettsia africae), is the most frequent cause of fever and rash in southern Africa.
-Transmitted by ticks, the disease is characterized by fever and a papular or vesicular rash associated with localized lymphadenopathy and the presence of an eschar (a mildly painful 1- to 2-cm black necrotic lesion with an erythematous margin).
+Transmitted by ticks, the disease is characterized by fever and a papular or vesicular rash associated with localized lymphadenopathy and the presence of an eschar (a mildly painful 1 to 2 cm black necrotic lesion with an erythematous margin).
 Satellite lesions may be present.
 Diagnosis is usually through clinical recognition and is confirmed by serologic testing.
 Treatment is with doxycycline.
+Other rickettsial infections such as rickettsialpox and scrub typhus may present with eschars or maculopapular, vesicular, and petechial rashes.

 The category of fever with rash is large, and providers caring for ill travelers should also consider the following diagnoses: enteroviruses, such as echovirus and coxsackievirus; hepatitis B virus; measles; Epstein-Barr virus; cytomegalovirus; typhus; leptospirosis; syphilis; and HIV.